 For Seafoam Palace, she will curate exhibitions, coordinate cabinets of curiosity, oversee publishing and create events to explore modern-day wonders.

 Tom is an accomplished photographer and designer who also engineers found underwater artifacts into shipwreck curiosities.

-As a photographer, he specializes in exterior night-time photography and the documentation of historic and lost institutional architecture in both text and images.
+As a photographer, he specializes in exterior night-time photography and the documentation of historic and lost institutional architecture in both text and images on his website Opacity.
 His work has been featured on PBS's American Experience, in Digital Photographer Magazine and other publications.
 Tom also has eleven years of experience working as the lead developer at a multimedia agency based in New York.
 He holds a Bachelor of Arts degree cum laude from Long Island University and has lived in Detroit since 2008.